Samuel Hoare Jr

 Samuel Hoare Jr (9 August 1751 – 14 July 1825) was a wealthy British Quaker banker and abolitionist born in Stoke Newington, then to the north of London in the county of Middlesex.
-From 1790 he lived at Heath House on Hampstead Heath.
+From 1790, he lived at Heath House on Hampstead Heath.
 He was one of the twelve founding members of the Society for the Abolition of the Slave Trade.

 Background

-Hoare's parents were Samuel Hoare (1716–1796), a London merchant from an Irish background, and Grizell Gurnell (c.
+Hoare's parents were Samuel Hoare Sr (1716–1796), a London merchant from an Irish background, and Grizell Gurnell (c.
 1722–1802), of Ealing.
 It was a numerous family, although the eldest son, Joseph, died at 25.

 His only surviving brother Jonathan, merchant of Throgmorton Street and partner in Gurnell, Hoare & Co, built Paradise House (now Clissold House and open to the public), a mansion in what became Clissold Park, across Stoke Newington Church Street from the family home in Paradise Row.
 Jonathan ran into financial difficulties, which led Samuel Jr to attempt to assist him.

 One of their sisters married Thomas Bradshaw, a linen manufacturer in Ireland.
 Another, Mary, married the abolitionist Joseph Woods and bore the more famous botanist and architect son of the same name.
 The youngest sister Grizell (1757-1835) married Wilson Birkbeck in 1801, having stayed at home as nurse and companion to her father; as a wealthy 72-year-old widow, she married William Allen, another notable Quaker abolitionist, with whom she founded Newington Academy for Girls in 1824.
 Their elderly marriage was greeted by a satirical cartoon entitled "Sweet William & Grizzell–or–Newington nunnery in an uproar!!!" by Robert Cruikshank.